sharetribe/flex-docs/src/docs/references/page-schema/index.md

             "content": {
               "type": "string",
               "title": "Page description",
-              "description": "A summary of the content of the page, displayed in search engines."
+              "description": "A summary of the page content for search engines.
+Recommended length: 50-160 characters."
             }
           }
         },